NVIDIA/nim-deploy/cloud-service-providers/oracle/blueprints/Data Flywheel Blueprint on OKE Guide.md

 ### Pods in CreateContainerConfigError

-This usually means secrets are missing or have wrong key names.
+This usually means secrets are missing or have the wrong key names.
 Recreate them:

 ```bash
 kubectl delete secret nvidia-api ngc-api hf-secret llm-judge-api emb-api \